monomadic/monomadic/README.md

 - Cosmos
 - Solidity

 Over the years I've grown a deep hate for nodejs, javascript and its entire ecosystem.
+It's as if a hundred thousand mediocre developers decided to create a language, package manager and ecosystem without any prior knowledge of good programming practice, then iterate on it for 20 years in complete isolation.
 I hope to contribute to its downfall and build something that doesn't make me hate myself so if you are the same get in contact.

 I'm mostly on telegram at @deathdisco